 When the sun starts to push the night out, the sky colours are amazing.
 The light and shadow game make you feel blind from time to time.

 Don’t expect animals to be exposed and waiting for you in each corner.
-You’re just an observer; thing are not prepared for your joy of watching!
+You’re just an observer; the thing is not prepared for your joy of watching!

-We were able to see lots of birds, which make it worthy.
+I was able to see lots of birds, which make it worth it.
 And small reptiles.
-Going deeper into the reserve, we could see a crocodile, like a statue… and one elephant, just one…on that, we weren’t that lucky!
+Going deeper into the reserve, I could see a crocodile, like a statue… and one elephant, just one…on that, I wasn’t that lucky!

 Some oxen taking a refreshing bath in the hot hour.
 A deer family having a meal while watching around suspicious as they know they might be the next meal for a carnivore passing by!

-Besides the amazingly beautiful landscape and the animals, we felt the magic of being part of something real.
-The nature at its best and making us believe our fast-moving world can still be fixed!
+Besides the amazingly beautiful landscape and the animals, I felt the magic of being part of something real.
+Nature at its best and making us believe our fast-moving world can still be fixed!

 Chesterton quote says: “The traveller sees what he sees, the tourist sees what he come to see”.
 When you step out of the conventional circuit and let yourself be embraced for what comes, you realize how true this is.

-These two days were full of discovery, emotion and novelty, staying indelible in our heart and soul …
+These two days were full of discovery, emotion and novelty, staying indelible in my heart and soul …

-Don’t forget to check out our overview post about Sri Lanka.
+Don’t forget to check out the overview post about Sri Lanka.